| Moving with children We stress careful planning in every

 in time for completion and transfer before your children enter their new

+schools.
 All family members will want their

 medical records to follow them to the new community but with children,